-Project funds will be transferred to the recipients' home institution semi-annually following an updated expenditure request.
+Project funds will be transferred to the recipients' home institution semi-annually.

 Unspent funds will not in general be allowed to be carried forward into future years.
 If circumstances merit carry forward, a written request and justification must be submitted to PICS at least 60 days prior to the end of the current project year for consideration by PICS.